🍂 Black Friday Deal – Save up to 60% on your first year with Paymo!

 Note

-Using a computer may sound like a skill everyone has, but project managers need to master project mgmt tools to help them keep track of their work on web projects.
+Using a computer may sound like a skill everyone has, but project managers need to master project management software to help them keep track of their work on web projects.
 For example, other solutions such as Google Docs and Sheets are necessary to create formal documents.
 Plus, they’ll need presentation tools like PowerPoint to pitch or show results.
 Most of these tools are affordable for small teams.
 And even with Google or Microsoft documents, maybe they need a step-up.
 For example, they may want to switch to a professional invoice generator instead of filling out a printable pdf they randomly download online.

 Nice to Have Skills